dezryth/VotedTicketNotifier/README.md

 The script uses the Python library for [Pushover](https://pushover.net/ "Pushover") to send push notifications to your mobile device.
 You will want to install the Pushover app to your phone if you choose to use this notification method.

+* This README is likely to change as I receive feedback to lower the bar and make the setup even easier.

 ### How to get started
 1. Copy and rename `sample-config.ini` to `config.ini`.
+2. Install the python pushover library with command `pip install python-pushover`
 2. Replace the values with your Pushover Token and User Key.
 3. Using your preferred method, set up a script to run this script on a recurring schedule (e.g. every 15 minutes).
 See `RunVotedTicketNotifier.sh` for an example bash script.
-You can run in a tmux session to keep the process going after you exit an ssh session.
+You can run in a tmux session to keep the process going after you exit an ssh session. (e.g. `tmux new -s ticknotif '~/VotedTicketNotifier/RunVotedTicketNotifier.sh'`)
-4. Wait for tickets to vote!
+4. Wait for tickets to vote and to receive notifications!

 ### How it works